-• Iodine tablets and water filters to purify water if bottled water is not available.
-See Food and Water Precautions and Travelers' Diarrhea Prevention and Risks from Food and Drink for more detailed information about water filters.
+• Iodine tablets and portable water filters to purify water if bottled water is not available.
+See Do's above for more detailed information about water filters.

 • Sunblock, sunglasses, hat.

 • Prescription medications: make sure you have enough to last during your trip, as well as a copy of the prescription(s).